-3-0-3 Prerequisite: C or higher in Math 0099 or successful completion of MLCS 0099.

-Course places quantitative skills and reasoning in the context of experiences that a student will likely encounter.
+3-0-3 Prerequisite: Exit Math 0997 or successful completion of MLCS 0099 Course places quantitative skills and reasoning in the context of experiences that a student will likely encounter.
 Emphasis is place on acquiring skills that will enable a student to construct logical arguments based on rules of inference and to develop strategies for solving quantitative problems.

-MATH 1111 College Algebra
+MATH 1111 College Algebra 3-0-3 Prerequisite: Exit MAT

-3-0-3 Prerequisite: C of higher in Math 0099